Abdullah2139/portfolio_projects/README.md

 - COVID-19 data exploration (SQL): An end-to-end analytical exercise using the `CovidDeaths.csv` and `CovidVaccinations.csv` datasets (see `sql_covid_data_analysis/covid_data_exploration.sql`).
 The analysis demonstrates practical techniques for real-world data: joins between cases and vaccination tables, data cleansing and type conversion, rolling aggregates and window functions to compute cumulative vaccinations, use of CTEs and temporary tables for intermediate calculations, and the creation of views to support downstream visualizations.
 Example outputs include percentage of population infected, deaths per population, and percent of population vaccinated — all prepared for reporting or integration into Power BI dashboards.

 - Other demonstrative work (Python/Excel/Power BI): Python notebooks and scripts illustrate data preparation and visualization workflows; Excel workbooks show pivot-table-driven analysis and dashboards; Power BI files (where included) present interactive reports built from prepared datasets.

+- Excel dashboard (Excel): A dedicated workbook demonstrating end-user focused analysis and storytelling.
+The project includes structured data sheets, pivot tables for fast aggregation, formula-driven KPIs, charting for trend and comparison views, and a presentation-ready dashboard layout suitable for stakeholders.
+See the `excel_dashboard/` folder for the workbook(s) and notes on recreating or extending the dashboard.

 ## How to explore this repository